 Integer values of high and low trend alarm settings.
-Values are set in percent and represent The maximum and minimum percent of change off the sample value.
+Values are set in percent and represent the maximum and minimum percent of change off the sample value.
 Range = 0 to 99%.
-A value of 2520 represents a 25% high alarm and a 20% low alarm.
+High Trend percent is set at high byte of the word value.
+Low Trend percent is set at low byte of the world value.
+For example, to set 25% high alarm and a 20% low alarm, the actual word value is 25 256 + 20 = 6420.
 A value of 0 disables alarm.

+Data Table The 8-word module input image (input from the module to the CPU) represents data words and status words.

-Data Table Input Image
+Input Image